-PSY 507 - Psychopathology (3 credit hours)
+PSY 507 - Psychopathology

 This course provides an overview of the major theories, classification systems, and research in the area of psychopathology.
 It introduces students to diagnostic nomenclature, emphasizing the development of facility with the DSM-IV classification system.
 It also examines how spiritual and moral pathology affect the quality of life.